Andrea Shundi

-Andrea Shundi (born 15 November 1934) is an Albanian-American agronomist of the 20th and 21st century.
-His academic research and publications focus mainly on the forage systems as a source feeding of the livestock, on viticulture and viniculture, and also on the history of the Albanian agriculture.
+Andrea Shundi (November 15, 1934 – April 30, 2024) was an Albanian-American agronomist.
+His academic research and publications focused mainly on the forage systems as a source feeding of the livestock, on viticulture and viniculture, and also on the history of the Albanian agriculture.

 One of the main authors of university level textbooks in Albania and lecturer and then dean at the Faculty of Agriculture of the Agricultural University of Tirana, Shundi has also been an active participant in many international conferences and symposia on forage systems and viticulture.
-He has often lectured in Italian and Greek agricultural universities as a guest.
-Along Mentor Përmeti he has been the organiser of the first pan Albanian conference on Agriculture scientific work in 1975 and in 1991 he was the organiser of the second and last conference of that level.
+He often lectured in Italian and Greek agricultural universities as a guest.
+Along with Mentor Përmeti he was one of the organisers of the first pan Albanian conference on Agriculture scientific work in 1975 and in 1991 he was the organiser of the second and last conference of that level.